AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md

    >
    >Users that could not see specific areas in the Global Navigation Bar or the respective tabs within those areas might have to log in and out of the Workfront application, as well as modify their layout preferences to enable the areas that are now shared with them through the layout template.
 For more information about how to edit your preferences, see the [Preferences](../../../workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/configure-my-settings.md#preferences) section in [Configure My Settings](../../../workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/configure-my-settings.md).

-### Limitations and best practices in assigning people to a layout template
+### Limitations and best practices in assigning people to a layout template {#limitations-and-best-practices-in-assigning-people-to-a-layout-template}

 You can assign a layout template to users in Workfront, by applying it to their profiles, while editing them.
 For more information about editing users, see [Edit a user's profile](../../../administration-and-setup/add-users/create-and-manage-users/edit-a-users-profile.md).